Trump vs. Corker encapsulates GOP civil war

 In many ways, the Corker vs. Trump prizefight is familiar: it's a reprise of the classic showdown between the populist, nationalist President and a GOP grandee devoted to conservative rule at home and internationalism abroad.

 "There is a lot going on in the Republican Party," Andre Bauer, a former lieutenant governor of South Carolina, told CNN's Brooke Baldwin Monday.
-"You have an establishment class senator in Bob Corker that has always held himself above the fray, conducted himself (as) most Republicans think a Republican Senator should act like."
+"You have an establishment class senator in Bob Corker that has always held himself above the fray, conducted himself (as) most Republicans think a Republican senator should act like."

 "But Donald Trump challenged the Republican establishment -- there are a lot of Republicans like me that quite frankly were sick of the same old, same old ... he has continued to fight the system," Bauer added.